-The Edinburgh Living Landscape is a long-term vision to ensure that nature is at the heart of the city’s future.
+Edinburgh Living Landscape is a long-term vision to ensure that nature is at the heart of the city.

 It will demonstrate that investment in the natural environment makes economic sense as well as increasing biodiversity and creating healthier urban ecosystems.
 To do this we need to integrate nature into neighbourhoods across the city.

-The project will reinforce and expand existing green networks and reconnect the people of Edinburgh to their natural environment.
-The Edinburgh Living Landscape will work to benefit local people and wildlife with an aim to make the city one of the most sustainable in Europe by 2050.
+It will reinforce and expand existing green networks and reconnect the people of Edinburgh to their natural environment.
+Edinburgh Living Landscape will work to benefit local people and wildlife with an aim to make the city one of the most sustainable in Europe by 2050.

 Edinburgh Living Landscape is a group of organisations working in partnership to connect green infrastructure at multiple scales, from window boxes, green roofs and street trees through to large parks and urban woodlands.
 It is about making the links between a healthy environment, a healthy economy, people’s well-being and ultimately the prosperity of Edinburgh.

-The Living Landscape will lead to changes across the city, from bringing wildlife into people’s gardens to integrating green infrastructure into Edinburgh’s biggest networks.
-In densely populated urban areas the project will work with communities and developers to turn the grey into green.
+The Living Landscape is creating positive change across the city, bringing wildlife into people’s gardens and integrating green infrastructure into Edinburgh’s biggest networks.
+In densely populated urban areas, it is working with communities and developers to enhance the natural environment.
 In the green areas of the city, the Living Landscape will make sure these areas are sustainable and resilient.
-For parks and greenspaces, this will mean changes to how some of the outdoor spaces look, with the creation of meadows and more natural areas that can be explored and enjoyed.
+For parks, this will mean changes to how some of the outdoor spaces look, with the creation of meadows and more natural areas that can be explored and enjoyed.
 For new developments, nature will be seen as an asset and natural features will be built into the infrastructure.

-Edinburgh Living Landscapes is a partnership project led by the Scottish Wildlife Trust, The City of Edinburgh Council, Royal Botanic Garden Edinburgh, Edinburgh & Lothians Greenspace Trust, The University of Edinburgh, and Butterfly Conservation Scotland.
-Working in partnership, the Edinburgh Living Landscape aims to improve the ecosystem health of Edinburgh for the benefit of local people and wildlife.
+Edinburgh Living Landscape is a landscape-scale partnership led by the Scottish Wildlife Trust, The City of Edinburgh Council, Royal Botanic Garden Edinburgh, Edinburgh & Lothians Greenspace Trust, The University of Edinburgh, Butterfly Conservation Scotland, RSPB and TCV.
+Working in partnership, these organisations aim to improve the ecosystem health of Edinburgh for the benefit of local people and wildlife.